 Owensburg is a tiny town located in the state of Indiana.
 With a population of 402 people and just one neighborhood, Owensburg is the 426th largest community in Indiana.

-Owensburg is a blue-collar town, with 60.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Owensburg is generally considered to be a blue-collar town.
+60.71% of the Owensburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Owensburg is a town of farmers, fishers, or foresters, professionals, and managers.
 There are especially a lot of people living in Owensburg who work in farm management occupations (54.76%), computer science and math (19.05%), and management occupations (10.71%).

 Also of interest is that Owensburg has more people living here who work in computers and math than 95% of the places in the US.